-Joan Tower is regarded as one of today’s most important living American composers.
+Joan Tower — Musical America’s 2020 Composer of the Year — is regarded as one of today’s most important living American composers.
 During a career spanning more than 50 years, she has made lasting contributions to musical life in the United States as composer, performer, conductor, and educator.
 Her works have been commissioned by major ensembles, soloists, and orchestras, including the Emerson, Tokyo, Muir, Enso, Daedalus, and Jasper quartets; soloists Evelyn Glennie, Carol Wincenc, David Shifrin, Paul Neubauer, John Browning, Peter Kolkay, and Bella Hristova; and the orchestras of Chicago, New York, St. Louis, Pittsburgh, Baltimore, Nashville, Albany, and Washington, DC, among others.
 Ms. Tower was the first composer chosen for a Ford Made in America consortium commission of 65 orchestras.
 Leonard Slatkin and the Nashville Symphony recorded Made in America in 2008 (along with Tambor and Concerto for Orchestra); the album received three Grammy Awards, for Best Contemporary Classical Composition, Best Classical Album, and Best Orchestral Performance.
 Nashville’s latest all-Tower recording includes Stroke, which received a 2016 Grammy nomination for Best Contemporary Classical Composition.

 Ms. Tower’s recent works include Wild Summer (2017), premiered by the Jasper String Quartet; Power Dance (2016), premiered at the American Guild of Organists Convention; and Sixth Fanfare for the Uncommon Woman (2016), premiered by the Baltimore Symphony.